PrestaShop/blockcustomerprivacy/Readme.md

 ## About

-Adds a block displaying a message about a customer\'s privacy data.
+Adds a block displaying a message about a customer's privacy data.

 ## Contributing